Fortran: FORTRAN

 The first FORTRAN compiler reported diagnostic information by halting the program when an error was found and outputting an error code on its console.
 That code could be looked up by the programmer in an error messages table in the operator's manual, providing them with a brief description of the problem.
 Later, an error-handling subroutine to handle user errors such as division by zero, developed by NASA, was incorporated, informing users of which line of code contained the error.

 Fixed layout and punched cards

 Before the development of disk files, text editors and terminals, programs were most often entered on a keypunch keyboard onto 80-column punched cards, one line to a card.
 The resulting deck of cards would be fed into a card reader to be compiled.
 Punched card codes included no lower-case letters or many special characters, and special versions of the IBM 026 keypunch were offered that would correctly print the re-purposed special characters used in FORTRAN.

-Reflecting punched card input practice, Fortran programs were originally written in a fixed-column format, with the first 72 columns read into twelve 36-bit words.
+Reflecting punched card input practice, Fortran programs were originally written in a fixed-column format.
 A letter "C" in column 1 caused the entire card to be treated as a comment and ignored by the compiler.
 Otherwise, the columns of the card were divided into four fields: